 Dr Sara Hadleigh-Dunn

-Sara is a Reader in Risk Management and Resilience and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
-She is also a Senior Fellow of the Higher Education Academy, a Fellow of the Security Institute and a Fellow of the Institute of Strategic Risk Management.
+Sara is an Associate Professor of Risk Management and Resilience and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
+She is also a Senior Fellow of the Higher Education Academy (SFHEA), a Fellow of the Security Institute (FSyI), a Fellow of the Institute of Strategic Risk Management (FISRM) and a Security Risk Management Certified Professional (SRMCP).
 In addition, she is also a member of the BSI CAR/1 Continuity and Resilience Committee.

-She has worked with London Fire Brigade, Hampshire Fire and Rescue Service, HEIs and other public and private sector oganisations in the areas of risk and crisis management and decision making.
+She has worked with London Fire Brigade, Hampshire Fire and Rescue Service, Hampshire Constabulary, HEIs and other public and private sector oganisations in the areas of risk and crisis management and decision making.

 Sara joined the Faculty of Business and Law (BAL) in 2007 and designed and developed the MSc Risk, Crisis and Resilience Management programme and the MSc Risk and Safety Leadership (DA) programme.